AndrzejMachura/Temperature_Analysis/README.md

     - Location (Warsaw - Poland) is defined by geographical coordinates.
     - Weather data is acquired for period from 1965-01-01 until today.
     - *get_data* function is stored in [data downloader](https://github.com/AndrzejMachura/Temperature_Analysis/blob/main/01.Scripts/data_downloader.py) script.
-2. Before analysis can be performed some data engineering have to by done.
+2. Before analysis can be performed some data engineering have to be done.
     - Historical data published by Open-Meteo are delayed few days so empty rows for not existing dated have to be removed.
     - Next step is to group data by monthly mean temperature.
 3. As a forecasting method SARIMA model was used, which is Seasonal Autoregressive Integrated Moving Average method for time series forecasting with univariate data containing trends and seasonality.
 This step is divided into some sub-steps: